cryptpad/blog/posts/status-feb-2021.md

 tags:
 - status update
 cover: /images/dark-drive.png
+summary: 'This is a new format of post we are starting on the blog: publishing the monthly updates that were until now only circulated in the internal XWiki newsletter.'
 ---

 This is a new format of post we are starting on the blog: publishing the monthly updates that were until now only circulated in the internal XWiki newsletter.
 This will be an opportunity to regularly catch up on new features, research projects, funding/budget updates, and any other relevant news.